please-do-not-write-10am-6pm/movies/README.md

 ## Roadmap
 - ✅ live  demo on Heroku
 - 🔲 qa: tests
-- 🔲 ci-cd: github actions C/CD for Heroku
+- 🔲 ci-cd: github actions for CI/CD with Heroku
 - 🔲 ci-cd: build flags for github repo
 - 🔲 ci-cd: keep-alive cron for Heroku
 - 🔲 qa: linting
 - 🔲 refactoring: move layout from router
 - 🔲 refactoring: more readable internal aliases with "@" symbol naming
 - 🔲 refactoring: scss variables auto import
+- 🔲 refactoring: styles isolation
 - 🔲 tech: flow static type checking
 - 🔲 tech: firebase authorization
 - 💥 and most important thing: series of articles with how to code this application tutorial and how it works in details